healygi/peace-of-mind/README.md

 ## Media

-- I used the following sites to help in the creation of my site.
+### I used the following sites to help in the creation of my site:

 https://quotesupdate.com/sadhguru-quotes/ (quote for text box)